The races tend not to look at each other full frontally in the United States, certainly in large coastal cities. Elsewhere, too.

 Manhattan tends to be an exception.
 As for many other aspects of American life.
 So, of course, sites of public conflict or threat are another exception.
 And small towns and villages too small for anyone to be invisible.

-My own colleagues of long standing have passed by me without looking at me or greeting me.
+My own colleagues of long standing have passed by me on the street without looking at me or greeting me.
 The only thing they noted was the colour of my skin and my position relative to theirs on the pavement.

 Some of my neighbours, likewise.
 Except those who were not born in the United States.
 They greet me.